Sowrinator/leadscoreIonicTestApp/README.md

 Moesif Origin & CORS Changer: under options add "authToken, content-type" to Access-Control-Allow-Headers.
 Toggle CORS Changer after the ionic lab has loaded (as it can sometimes prohibit it from loading) also dont forget to disable once finished testing.

+# The Application
-# The application is fairly trivial, it only reads the first 100 contacts.
+The application is fairly trivial, it only reads the first 100 contacts.
-# It also will only use the first phone number and email address supplied by the data requested - This should really use the primary email and phone number.
+It also will only use the first phone number and email address supplied by the data requested - This should really use the primary email and phone number.
+# Error Catching
-# The application also has minor error catching for empty emails and phone numbers but assumes that there is always at least a display name for every contact.
+The application also has minor error catching for empty emails and phone numbers but assumes that there is always at least a display name for every contact.
+# Server Codes
-# Handling server response codes: Most of the error handling is for the initial password login, being unable to receive the contacts just causes an immediate logout with information printed to the console.
+Handling server response codes: Most of the error handling is for the initial password login, being unable to receive the contacts just causes an immediate logout with information printed to the console.